Crimson Clover Lawn

 Another valuable use of crimson clover is as a cover crop.
 As a cover crop, crimson clover is primarily grown to protect and improve the soil.
 The dense growth of the plants helps prevent erosion and weed growth, while also adding organic matter to the soil when it is eventually tilled under.
 Cover cropping with crimson clover can help improve soil structure, enhance nutrient availability, and control weeds in fields or garden beds.
 Consider incorporating crimson clover as a cover crop in your rotation plan to reap these benefits.

-READ Crimson Clover
+READ Will Crimson Clover Reseed Itself?

 Advantages of Crimson Clover over Other Cover Crops